Nalinc/the-midnight-paper/papers/Surround-See:Enabling_Peripheral_Vision_on_Smartphones_during_Active_Use.md

 #### Peripheral mobile vision, mobile ‘seeing’, mobile surround vision.

 #### Strengths
+Surround See gives mobile device the ability to perceive specific objects in its periphery and allow the user to trigger certain actions by pointing at them.
+This not only enable devices to be aware of their surroundings but also augment user interaction with the device itself.
+Such user and situation awareness in devices has the potential to shape the design of future products in market.
+Some other strengths are
 - Allows users to point at objects in the environment to interact with content
 - Let users operate(pointing/waving) the mobile device at a physical distance even when the user is not holding it.
 - Can trigger reminders based on an environment it recognizes.